j-petit/leipzig_hids/reports/time_analysis.md

 - lack of metadata like arguments, timestamps and return values of system calls
 - small amount of data

 To overcome the mentioned problems the new [Leipzig Intrusion Detection - Data Set (LID-DS)](https://www.exploids.de/lid-ds/) contains a multitude of data, associated with system calls, and recorded on modern operating systems with current software and different types of attacks.
 This recorded data contains the system call IDs, their parameters and return values.
 Additionally it includes corresponding metadata such as process IDs, process names and timestamps.
 LID-DS consists of several scenarios, each containing an attackable system.
 For each included scenario, two categories of traces were recorded.
-The normal behavior of the attacked system (victim) and the behavior of the victim under attack.
+The normal behavior of the attacked system (victim) and the behavior of the victim under attack [^1].

-## Related Papers
-- Martin Grimmer; Martin Max Röhling; Dennis Kreusel; Simon Ganz, A Modern and Sophisticated Host Based Intrusion Detection Data Set, 16.
-Deutscher IT-Sicherheitskongress, 2019

 ## Recorded Information